debbhie/COGNORISE-INTERNSHIP-TRAVEL-AND-TOUR-ANALYSIS/README.md

 ## RECOMMENDATIONS
+* Improve customer engagement: Focus on increasing the number of services opted by customers through personalized offers and insentives, which may reduce churn.

+* Target retention strategies: Develop specific retention strategies for high income customers and frequent flyer addressing their unique needs and expectations.

+* Enhance customer experience: Implement feedback mechanisms to regularly collect and act on customer feedback, particularly from younger customers to improve their experience and reduce churn.

+* Social media integration: Promote the benefit of syncing accounts to social media to enhance customer enagement and loyalty.

+* Tailored marketing campaigns: Use predictive analytics to identify at-risk customers and launch targeted marketing campaigns to retain them.

 By implementing these recommendations, the company can better understand its customer base, enhance customer satisfaction, and reduce churn rates, thereby driving growth and sustainability.